eReuse/RdeviceScore/README.md

 # RdeviceScore

-The RdeviceScore algorithm is a logical step-by-step method to solve the problem of estimating the value of use of a desktop and laptop computer equipment in next Figure 6.
+The RdeviceScore algorithm is a logical step-by-step method to solve the problem of estimating the value of use of a desktop and laptop computer equipment in next figure.

 ![image](./img/input_process_output.png)